 The City of Bronson is located in the southwestern area of Branch County, which is mostly rural, located near the southern border of the mitt of Lower Michigan.
-Bronson is about 1.4 square miles in size, about 8 miles north from the Indiana boarder, at 41o52'20"N (Latitude), 85o11'41"W (Longitude).
-The City is 12 miles southwest of Coldwater, 12 miles northeast of Sturgis, 40 miles south of Battle Creek, and 56 miles southeast of Kalamazoo.
+Bronson is about 1.4 square miles in size, about 8 miles north from the Indiana boarder, at 41°52'20''N (Latitude), 85°11'41''W (Longitude).
+The city is 12 miles southwest of Coldwater, 12 miles northeast of Sturgis, 40 miles south of Battle Creek, and 56 miles southeast of Kalamazoo.
 The City of Bronson is bounded by Bronson Township to the north, west, south and bounded by Bethel Township to the east.
-The City is bisected by US-12 (also known as Chicago Street).
+The city is bisected by US-12 (also known as Chicago Street).

-The main uses of land in the City are residential, commercial, industrial, public space, and agriculture.
-The city is in the Bronson Community School District.
+The main uses of land in the city are residential, commercial, industrial, public space, and agriculture.
+The city is in the Bronson Community School District with all school facilities located in the city.